Skip to the main content.

 First off, let’s discuss the National Criminal Database.
 This search is great at helping you find jurisdictions where criminal records might be hiding.
 It looks beyond the obvious places like where your applicant lived, worked, or went to school.
 If a person committed a crime while on a business trip, at the cabin, or at the beach for spring break, this search could point you in the direction of that record.

 How does it do this?
 Well it’s actually a database.
 It can search over a half billion records (varies by background screening company) that may include criminal records from counties, department of corrections (DOC), administrative office of courts (AOC), and offender registries from all 50 states.
-This search covers a lot of ground with a lot of other sources to identify potential locations of criminal records, but in general you won’t find federal offenses in national databases.
+This search covers a lot of ground with a lot of other sources to identify potential locations of criminal records, but you won’t find federal offenses in national databases.
 A national criminal database search helps you by returning “tips and leads” from a database with vast information sources.

 A search with this much power is not without limits.
 It is important to think of a national criminal database search as a supplemental service.
 If a potential record is returned on the national criminal database search, it may only show up on a background report AFTER a secondary search, such as a county or state criminal record check, verifies the record.